GT-ARC/opaca-core/doc/user-management.md

 The User-Management system provides the ability to manage multiple users with different authority levels on the same or connected Runtime Platforms.
 A "User" can either be a real person interacting with the Runtime Platform or a connected Container.

-The User-Management is implemented with spring boot, spring data and uses spring security to implement a security filter chain, which checks for required permissions/authorities/roles of the requested user, based on the provided JWT (JSON Web Token).
+The User-Management is implemented with Spring Boot, Spring Data and uses Spring Security to implement a security filter chain, which checks for required permissions/authorities/roles of the requested user, based on the provided JWT (JSON Web Token).
 The JWT is generated after a successful login from a user or a successful container addition to the Runtime Platform.

 ## User Database (In-Memory)

 Currently, the database used to store all user-related information (_Users_, _Roles_, _Privileges_) is the H2 Database, which is a Java based In-Memory database.
-User information is therefore only available on the current Runtime Platform (WIP).
+User information is therefore only available on the current Runtime Platform.

 The user-related information is stored in **JPARepositories**, which is used to create basic CRUD queries to interact with the specified H2 database in the application properties.

 ## User-Management Models

-A `TokenUser` consist of [`username`, `password`, `roles`], where the username and password are given by strings, and the roles are a collection, consisting of multiple roles, if necessary.
+A `TokenUser` has a `username`, `password`, and `roles`, where the username and password are given by strings, and the roles are a collection, consisting of multiple roles, if necessary.
 Each single role consists of a unique name and can include multiple privileges, which are made up by only their unique privilege name.
 The password will get encoded before storing it as a string into the database.

 ### TokenUser
 ```